anchitab/anchitab/README.md

 ## Hi there, I'm Anchita 👋🏼

-### software engineer. community leader. empowering women in tech.
+### let's chat about software engineering, community, and empowering women in tech!

 I'm an aspiring software developer from the Bay Area fascinated by the intersection of technology, data, & product 💡